hashie/hashie/README.md

 ### Coercion

 Three systems are available for coercion: ActiveModel types, dry-types, and hashie's builtin types.
-The use of a specified coercion system is determined by exactly which Coercion module yo include in your Hashie class.
+The use of a specified coercion system is determined by exactly which Coercion module you include in your Hashie class.
 Including the default `Hashie::Extensions::Coercion` module will use Hashie's builtin type system.

 ### Coercion using ActiveModel types